CoderPuppy/magic-mc/readme.md

 - somehow using too much can kill you
 - no way to directly check how much you have, but you can figure out when you're low though
+- max safe power - get close to or above this and bad stuff will happen (that will destroy all your stuff)
+- natural power - power level gravitates to this

 **Instability in Casting:**